TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Implementation

 Finally, after it evaluates all the operations, the interpreter returns control to the application.
-Invocation is a simple blocking call, but an application can still perform one from a thread, and platform-specific operators can still split their work across processors.
+Invocation is a simple blocking call.
+Most MCUs are single-threaded and they use interrupts for urgent tasks so it is acceptable.
+But an application can still perform one from a thread, and platform-specific operators can still split their work across processors.
 Once invocation finishes, the application can query the interpreter to determine the location of the arrays containing the model-calculation outputs and then use those outputs.

 The framework omits any threading or multitasking support, since any such features would require less-portable code and operating-system dependencies.
 However, we support multitenancy.
 The framework can run multiple models as long as they do not need to run concurrently with one another.